 What is a SWIFT transfer? 🌐

-The SWIFT system enables these institutions to securely send and receive information on financial transactions in a standardized way.
-This ultimately allows money to be sent from one bank to another, virtually anywhere in the world and in many different currencies.
+The SWIFT payment system enables these institutions to securely send and receive information on financial transactions in a standardized way.
+This ultimately allows money to be sent from one payment service provider to another, virtually anywhere in the world and in many different currencies.

 How does a SWIFT transfer work? 🤔

-Let’s assume John wants to send £20 from his bank account in the UK to Alice’s account held with a bank in Singapore.
-Depending on the bank’s relationship, there are two ways in which this transfer can take place:
+Let’s assume John wants to send £20 from his account in the UK to Alice’s account held with a payment service provider in Singapore.
+Depending on the provider’s relationship, there are two ways in which this transfer can take place:

-If both banks have a direct relationship with each other, or in other words, if Bank 1 has a commercial account with Bank 2 and viceversa, the transaction would look like this:
+If both payment service providers have a direct relationship with each other, or in other words, if provider 1 has a commercial account with provider 2 and viceversa, the transaction would look like this:

-John’s bank (Barclays UK) will send a SWIFT message to Alice’s bank (Lloyds Singapore), informing them of the transfer.
-Once the message is received (usually within minutes), the funds can be transferred directly between the two banks:
+John’s payment service provider (Barclays UK) will send a SWIFT message to Alice’s payment service provider (Lloyds Singapore), informing them of the transfer.
+Once the message is received (usually within minutes), the funds can be transferred directly between the two payment service providers:

-- John’s bank (Barclays) will debit John’s personal bank account by £20. ➖
+- John’s payment service provider (Barclays) will debit John’s personal account by £20. ➖

-- John’s bank will credit Lloyds’ commercial bank account held with Barclays by £20. ➕
+- John’s payment service provider will credit Lloyds’ commercial account held with Barclays by £20. ➕

-- Alice’s bank (Lloyds) will credit her personal bank account by £20. ➕
+- Alice’s payment service provider (Lloyds) will credit her personal account by £20. ➕

-Since the banks have a direct relationship, they are able to easily moves the funds across, which keeps fees to a minimum and makes the transfer happen quickly.
+Since the payment service providers have a direct relationship, they are able to easily moves the funds across, which keeps fees to a minimum and makes the transfer happen quickly.

-If the banks don’t have a direct relationship, one or more intermediary banks must be found to facilitate the transfer.
+If the payment service providers don’t have a direct relationship, one or more intermediary providers must be found to facilitate the transfer.

-So, John’s bank (Bank 1) will once again send a SWIFT message to Alice’s bank (Bank 2), informing them of the incoming transfer.
-But since neither banks hold accounts with one another, SWIFT will find an intermediary where both banks have commercial accounts - let’s call it Bank X. Once the intermediary is found, the funds can be processed at the end of the day (or based on some other predetermined schedule):
+So, John’s payment service provider (provider 1) will once again send a SWIFT message to Alice’s payment service provider (provider 2), informing them of the incoming transfer.
+But since neither providers hold accounts with one another, SWIFT will find an intermediary where both payment service provider have commercial accounts - let’s call it payment service provider X. Once the intermediary is found, the funds can be processed at the end of the day (or based on some other predetermined schedule):

-- Bank 1 will ask Bank X (the intermediary bank) to debit their commercial account (Bank 1’s) by £20 ➖, and credit Bank 2’s commercial account. ➕
+- Payment service provider 1 will ask payment service provider X (the intermediary provider) to debit their commercial account (Provider 1’s) by £20 ➖, and credit Provider 2’s commercial account. ➕

-- Bank X deducts a small fee for acting as an intermediary (let’s say £0.40 ➖) from the amount being transferred, and credits Bank 2’s commercial account by £19.60. ➕
+- Provider X deducts a small fee for acting as an intermediary (let’s say £0.40 ➖) from the amount being transferred, and credits Provider 2’s commercial account by £19.60. ➕

 Since there were more operations happening behind the scenes, this transfer is more expensive (notice the hypothetical £0.40 fee) and takes longer to complete (usually between 3 to 5 working days).
-In this case, there was only one intermediary bank (Bank X), but some transfers can require two or more intermediaries, which introduces even more fees and delays. 🤨
+In this case, there was only one intermediary provider (Providrr X), but some transfers can require two or more intermediaries, which introduces even more fees and delays. 🤨

-But what if the transfer was from one currency to another? 💱 One of the banks would have made the currency exchange, usually at a less than desirable rate, adding to the total cost of the transfer.
+But what if the transfer was from one currency to another?
+One of the payment service providers would have made the currency exchange, usually at a less than desirable rate, adding to the total cost of the transfer.
 Adding all the different fees and marked up exchange rates reveals that SWIFT transfers can cost around £30 to £50, simply for moving your money from A to B! 😮

 📖Like reading our blog?
 Subscribe now!
 We promise not to spam you 👌🏻

-In many ways, a SEPA transfer is similar to a domestic transfer.
-In essence, banks that support SEPA transfers either have direct relationships established or a network of intermediary banks, thus allowing transfers to run across country borders.
+In many ways, a SEPA payment is similar to a domestic transfer.
+In essence, payment service provider that support SEPA transfers either have direct relationships established or a network of intermediary payment service providers, thus allowing transfers to run across country borders.

-Let’s revisit our previous example and assume that John is sending Alice €20, and that both banks are part of SEPA.
-If the two banks have commercial accounts held with one another, then the flow of money is the same as our first example in this post:
+Let’s revisit our previous example and assume that John is sending Alice €20, and that both payment service providers are part of SEPA.
+If the two payment service providers have commercial accounts held with one another, then the flow of money is the same as our first example in this post:

-- John’s bank will credit Bank 2’s commercial account held with Bank 1 by €20. ➕
+- John’s payment service provider will credit Provider 2’s commercial account held with payment service provider 1 by €20. ➕

-If they do not have an established relationship, the transfer will pass through a central bank account in Europe, let's just call it the European Central Bank for the sake of our example.
+If they do not have an established relationship, the transfer will pass through a central account in Europe, let's just call it the European Central Payment Service for the sake of our example.
 In a very simplified way, this is how the money would flow:

-- John’s bank will debit his account by €20 ➖
+- John’s payment service provider will debit his account by €20 ➖

-- John’s bank will credit their commercial account held with the European Central Bank (intermediary bank) by €20 ➕
+- John’s payment service provider will credit their commercial account held with the European Central Payment Service (intermediary provider) by €20 ➕

-- The ECB will then credit Alice’s bank by €20 ➕
+- The ECB will then credit Alice’s payment service provider by €20 ➕

-- Alice’s bank will credit her account by €20 ➕
+- Alice’s payment service provider will credit her account by €20 ➕

 There is actually more that goes on behind the scenes, but for the purpose of this article, we won’t go into more details.